Framework Implementation for NIST CSF 2.0 Compliance

 Detect

-Continuous monitoring of assets to find anomalies and indicators of compromise, as well as analyzing potentially adverse events to characterize them and detect cybersecurity incidents, is needed to comply with the Detect function.
-Controls must be implemented to detect and analyze potential cybersecurity incidents promptly.
-The complexity of monitoring networks, physical environments, personnel activity, and technology usage, correlating information from multiple sources, understanding the impact and scope of adverse events, and integrating cyber threat intelligence into the analysis proves challenging for this function.
+Continuous monitoring to find anomalies and indicators of compromise, as well as analyzing potential cybersecurity incidents, is needed to comply with the Detect function.
+Responsibilities include: monitoring networks, physical environments, personnel activity, and technology usage.
+Challenges include correlating information from multiple sources, understanding the impact and scope of adverse events, and integrating cyber threat intelligence into the analysis.

 Respond

-Compliance with the Respond function requires managing incident response, conducting investigations to support forensics and recovery, coordinating response activities with stakeholders, and mitigating incidents.
-Executing incident response plans in coordination with third parties, triaging and validating incident reports, categorizing and prioritizing incidents, performing root cause analysis, preserving the integrity of incident data, estimating an incident’s magnitude, notifying stakeholders, and containing and eradicating incidents are often complex and use valuable resources.
+Compliance with the Respond function requires managing incident response, conducting investigations to support forensics and recovery, coordinating response activities, and mitigating incidents.
+Categorizing and prioritizing incidents, executing incident response plans, performing root cause analysis, containing and eradicating incidents, and notifying stakeholders, use valuable resources.
 Effective controls must be implemented to ensure a swift and coordinated response to cybersecurity incidents.

 Respond